 While tooth veneers are a good solution for improving the cosmetic appearance of teeth, they are not a restorative solution for decayed or heavily damaged teeth.

 A dental crown is often the best way to restore a tooth that is cracked or has lost a lot of enamel.
 This covers the whole tooth, rather than just the front, and acts as a protective layer against further damage.

 Severely damaged teeth may have to be extracted, and in this case, a dental implant or bridge can be fitted to fill the gap.
 A dental implant acts as a root inserted into the jaw bone, and as such is the best way to avoid long-term bone loss from a missing tooth.
 However, it is also the most expensive prosthetic tooth option.

 Whichever solution you are considering, your dentist will be happy to discuss the options with you.
 It could be easier than you realized to achieve a smile you’re proud of.

-If you want to improve the asthetic appearance of your smile, dental veneers are one option.
+If you want to improve the esthetic appearance of your smile, dental veneers are one option.
 You’ll need to choose between porcelain and composite veneers, and the decision will depend on your budget, the look you want to achieve, and how long you want the treatment to last.

 Be aware that most types of veneers require some tooth enamel to be removed in preparation.
 This means your teeth are permanently changed and can’t go back to how they were before.

-If you’re unsure about your decision, you may still be able to significantly approve the asthetics of your teeth with less invasive treatment such as braces, whitening and tooth filing.
+If you’re unsure about your decision, you may still be able to significantly approve the esthetics of your teeth with less invasive treatment such as braces, whitening and tooth filing.
 Here is one example of how a patient was able to achieve a smile she loved without getting the veneers she had originally planned.